Transformation and symmetries for the Andrews-Garvan crank function

-In 1944, Dyson, in search of a combinatorial explanation of the mod $5$ and $7$ congruences of Ramanujan gave the definition of rank of a partition \cite{Dy44}.
+The rank function is an important statistic in the theory of partitions.
 It is defined as the largest part minus the number of parts in a partition.
-In particular, the rank statistic decomposes the partitions of $5n+4$ and $7n+5$ into five and seven equinumerous classes respectively, a conjecture that was proven 10 years later by Atkin and Swinnerton-Dyer.
-He also prophesied the existence of a ``crank" statistic for the mod $11$ congruence, and it wasn't until 1988 that the elusive crank was found by Andrews and Garvan \cite{An-Ga88}.
+In 1944, Dyson gave this definition of the rank statistic and conjectured that it decomposes the partitions of $5n+4$ and $7n+5$ into five and seven equinumerous classes respectively, a conjecture that was proven 10 years later by Atkin and Swinnerton-Dyer.
+He also prophesied the existence of a ``crank" statistic for a similar explanation of the mod $11$ congruence of Ramanujan viz. and it wasn't until 1988 that the elusive crank was found by Andrews and Garvan \cite{An-Ga88}.
 The crank of a partition is defined as the largest part if there are no ones in the partition and otherwise the number of parts larger than the number of ones minus the number of ones.
+It is worth mentioning here that after the discovery of the partition crank, Garvan, Kim and Stanton \cite{Ga-Ki-St} came up with new statistics on partitions (also called cranks) which combinatorially prove Ramanujan's congruences for the partition function modulo $5$, $7$, $11$ and $25$, giving explicit bijections between equinumerous crank classes.
+However, the crank statistic that we work on in this paper is the ordinary partition crank defined by Andrews and Garvan which we simply refer to as the crank.
 Let $M(r,t,n)$ denote the number of partitions of $n$ with crank congruent to $r$ mod $t$.
 Then they show that

+thus providing an almost combinatorial explanation of all three partition congruences of Ramanujan.
+Let $q=\exp(2\pi i \tau)$, where $\tau \in \mathbb{H}$.
 Let $M(m,n)$ denote the number of partitions of $n$ with crank $m$.
 Then the two variable generating function for the crank function, due to Andrews and Garvan (see \cite{An-Ga88}) is given by

 \\ Equivalently we define